zhangby222/Fast.ai-notebooks/README.md

 # Fast.ai-notebooks
-Loyal follower of Jeremy Howard
-This is my notebook
+This is just my notebook